Dickson Poon: Academic gifts

-In November 2010 Poon donated £10 million to St Hugh's College, Oxford for the construction of the Dickson Poon China Centre, which will bring together, for the first time, academics from a range of research interests related to China, provide accommodation for the college's postgraduate students, and house the Chinese Collection of the Bodleian Library.
+In November 2010, Poon donated £10 million to St Hugh's College, Oxford for the construction of the Dickson Poon China Centre, which will bring together, for the first time, academics from a range of research interests related to China, provide accommodation for the college's postgraduate students, and house the Chinese Collection of the Bodleian Library.

-Poon's donation to St. Hugh's College was followed two years later by a 20 million GBP donation to King's College London to fund the existing law faculty.
+Poon's donation to St. Hugh's College was followed two years later by a £20 million donation to King's College London to fund the existing law faculty.
 It was the largest donation by an individual to the University in its history.
 In recognition of his donation, the law school at King's College London was renamed The Dickson Poon School of Law.

 Awards

 Dickson Poon was knighted in the 2015 New Year Honours for services to business and charity, especially higher education.